Solar in Washington, DC: 2026 Cost, Savings & Payback

 Does Washington have net metering?

-Is solar worth it in Washington, DC?
+Is solar worth it in Washington, DC in 2026?